 Believe it or not, on a relative scale of ‘safe to hazardous’, the picture above is an example of a ‘safe’ surface.
 This pavement has been salted to lower the freezing point of water, thus preventing the formation of slippery ice.
 That’s why you’ll see small puddles on a salted sidewalk, even on a very cold day.
 Most outsoles grip well on wet sidewalks, even foam ones.

-A snow-ice slush isn’t particularly dangerous if you know how to walk on them.
+A snow-ice slush isn’t particularly dangerous if you know how to walk on it.
 The semi-solid surface crumbles when the weight is applied, thus providing adequate surface area for outsoles.

 Here, most rubber soles (like the ones on Blundstone boots) grip well, as long as the outsole isn’t completely smooth.